A tennis grip is a way of holding the racket in order to hit shots during a match.

-- Serve, Volleys, Slice, etc.: Continental
+- Serve, Volleys, Backhand Slice, etc.: Continental

 Many players will find these grips ideal, but they are extremely simple to experiment with, so don’t limit yourself to these as your only option.

-6. Grip Of The Pros
+Grip of The Pros

-As a tennis professional and coach, I understand my students’ irritation when constantly corrected or coached on the “ideal” tennis grip.
+As a tennis professional and coach, I understand my students’ irritation when constantly corrected or coached on the “ideal” tennis racket grip.
 Although it may appear redundant, grips in tennis are there for a reason.
 The goal is for each player to be able to perform the shot chosen with ease and precision.

-Now that we’ve covered the best ways to hold a tennis racket, we can talk about another crucial aspect of your tennis grip: grip size.
+Now that we’ve covered the best ways to hold a tennis racket, we can discuss another crucial aspect of your tennis grip: grip size.
 Each racket is available in various grip sizes, and you must select the appropriate one.
 A too-small grip will require extra strength to keep the racket from spinning in your hand.

 Find Your Grip Size

 There are two main methods for determining the grip size of a tennis racket:

 The gap should be roughly the width of your index finger for the ideal grip size.
 We recommend trying a size larger and smaller once you’ve found a close match for your grip size.
 It’s a terrific technique to ensure you’re more comfortable with that grip than a smaller or larger one.
 However, this is only a suggestion, and your grip should be based almost completely on which grip size you find most comfortable.

 Simply open your hand with your fingers fully extended to measure your grip size with a ruler, and you’ll notice two wide lines going almost horizontally across the palm of your hand.
 Align the bottom lateral crease with the end of your ruler or measuring tape and measure to the tip of your ring finger.

-What if I’m in between sizes?
+What if I’m in Between Sizes?